Cog-Creators/Red-DiscordBot/docs/guide_cog_creation.rst

     for any core cog/extension, an issue and/or PR is made Overriding Permissions specifically is dangerous.

-    Sublassing to make changes to Red's cogs/extensions may not be a safe way to stay up to date either, as changes to cogs and their interactions with red are not guaranteed to not be breaking.
+    Subclassing to make changes to Red's cogs/extensions may not be a safe way to stay up to date either, as changes to cogs and their interactions with red are not guaranteed to not be breaking.